 Setting Up Your Break Room for Optimal Use

 The employee break room is a place where people can go to relax, recharge and connect during the workday.
 Setting up your office break room so that employees can de-stress through nonwork interactions will help them feel more engaged and ready to go back to work when their break is over.
+Discover practical strategies to create a functional, inviting space that supports your team's well-being.

 An inviting break room encourages employees to spend time there developing friendships with coworkers, which leads to more engagement over all.
 Before you begin designing your office break room, ask your employees what they want.
 Do they want a place to relax?
 To connect with coworkers through shared activities?
 Or some combination of the two?